-Dollar General recently announced they’re joining up with the cash-back and rebate app Ibotta to help stretch your shopping budget a little further at the dollar store.
-The partnership involves integrating Ibotta offers right into the Dollar General app and website, which means you’ll soon be able to access your cash-back rewards within the DG app instead of going to Ibotta.
+Dollar General announced in January 2023 that they’re joining up with the cash-back and rebate app Ibotta to help stretch your shopping budget a little further at the dollar store.
+The partnership involves integrating Dollar General rebate offers right into the Dollar General app and website, which means you’ll access your cash-back rewards within the DG app.

 So what does this change mean for you?
-Will Dollar General make you pay to play like Walmart Rewards does?
+Will Dollar General rebates make you pay to play like Walmart Cash does?
 Let’s break it all down.

 Download The Krazy Coupon Lady app and we’ll let you know about every Dollar General deal we find in real time.

-1. Ibotta-powered rebates are coming to the DG app and website by spring 2023.
+1. Ibotta-powered rebates are starting to roll out in the DG app and website.

-By spring of 2023, you should see new Ibotta offers pop up on the Dollar General app and online.
+Dollar General said by the spring of 2023, we should see new Ibotta offers pop up on the Dollar General app and online.
+Now it’s summer time and rebates are beginning to slowly roll out to some store locations.
+(Better late than never!)

-The good news is the program will be available to all dollar store shoppers — not just to those who pay a subscription fee like with the Ibotta-powered Walmart Rewards program.
-Unlocking Ibotta rebates through Walmart Rewards requires you to pay for Walmart Plus, but so far that’s not the case with Dollar General.
+The good news is the program will be available to all DG shoppers — not just to those who pay a subscription fee like with the Ibotta-powered Walmart Cash rewards program.
+Unlocking Ibotta rebates through Walmart Cash requires you to pay for Walmart Plus, but so far that’s not the case with Dollar General rewards.

 2. Dollar General offers are still available in the Ibotta app … for now.

-Currently, you can still redeem items purchased at Dollar General through the Ibotta app.
-We can expect the merger of Dollar General and Ibotta to happen sometime in the spring of 2023.
+Even if you don’t see any rebates listed in the Rebates section of the DG app, you can still redeem items purchased at Dollar General through the Ibotta app.
+We can expect the Ibotta-powered Dollar General app to be fully up and running before the end of 2023, which probably means you won’t see DG offers in the Ibotta app before too long.
 For now, keep submitting your paper receipts to Ibotta for all your DG purchases.

-3. You can already see a sneak peek of changes in the Dollar General app as of February 2023.
+3. You can already get a sneak peek of Dollar General rebates in your DG app.

 You can already see some of what’s to come in the latest version of the DG app.
 You’ll see separate tabs under the Deals menu for Coupons, Weekly Ads, Rewards, and Rebates.